peteryzhang6/Jar-of-Water-of-Life/JoWoL exp 1.md

 # 11-14-2024 Thu
 - noticed the light out of jar 3 and 4 is one of red to yellow; while jar 2's light is dispersed, and jar 1 is unclear.

+# 11-15-2024 Fri
+1020~: The lemon and orange fell to the bottom in jar 4 and the concentration of sunlight through the jar disappeared and produces a dim light like those of jar 1.
+I assume the concentration of light is due to the bottom of the jar being empty.
+Less light passing through can be it is being absorbed by entities within the jar.
+1455: about 1-2 hours ago, the lemon and orange in jar 4 rose